kyle-foral/c0323-code-solutions/express-hello-world/express-hello-world-quiz-notes.md

 - What is Express middleware useful for?
   Executing a process of http requests recieved by an express application
 - How do you mount a middleware with an Express application?
-  Through a series of middleware fucntions together
+  Through a series of middleware fucntions together.
+By using the (use method)
 - Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server?
   By using the request object and response object.